AB-CE/abce/doc/Walk_through.rst

 The receiving agent, receives the message the following sub-round.
 A trade is finished in three rounds: (1) an agent sends an offer the good is blocked, so it can not be sold twice (2) the other agent accepts or rejects it.
-(3) If accepted, the good is automatically delivered.
-If the trade was rejected: the blocked good is unblocked.
+(3) If accepted, the good is automatically delivered at the beginning of the sub-round.
+If the trade was rejected: the blocked good is automatically unblocked.

 The goods
 ~~~~~~~~~

-A normal good can be traded and used for production or consumption.
+A good can be traded and used for production or consumption.
 The only thing you have to do is create the amount of goods for every agent with
-:meth:`abce.Agent.create` in the agent's __init__ method.
+:meth:`abce.Agent.create` in the agent's init method.

 If an agent receives an endowment every round this can be automatically handled,
 with :meth:`abce.Simulation.declare_round_endowment`.
 For example the following command gives, at the beginning of every round,
 to whom who possess one unit of 'field' 100 units of 'corn'::

-   s.declare_round_endowment('field', 100, 'corn')
+   simulation.declare_round_endowment('field', 100, 'corn')

 You can also declare goods that last only one round and then automatically perish.
 :meth:`abce.Simulation.declare_perishable` ::

-    s.declare_perishable('corn')
+    simulation.declare_perishable('corn')

 This example declares 'corn' perishable and every round the agent gets 100 units of